 But if it were that easy, it would already be done, and you wouldn’t need to be reading this post.
 More likely, a security initiative has prompted you to move to a least privilege model and/or better manage administrative accounts on endpoints.

 The first step is understanding where administrative access exists.
 It will be good to have a baseline to refer to, and find any rogue or forgotten access.
 BeyondTrust offers a free Password Discovery Tool (formerly DART) to get you started.
 The Password Discovery Tool will help reveal privileges not only on your Windows assets, but also for Mac, Linux, and Unix throughout your organization.

 Restricted Groups can be configured by opening a GPO and navigating to the following location: Computer Configuration/Policies/Windows Settings/Security Settings/Restricted Groups

 If you create a Restricted Group for the Local Administrators group, the GPO will overwrite the existing local group membership and set the membership to whatever has been configured in the GPO.
 If a user adds himself to the local administrators group, the next time the policy refreshes, the local group membership will reset back to what is defined in the Restricted Group.
 Ideally, you are adhering to a least privilege model and most of your users won’t have the access rights to manage the local administrators group.

 Group Policy Preferences

 Another option to manage local group membership is to use Group Policy Preferences (GPP).
-Group Policy Preferences was introduced in Windows Server 2008 after Microsoft acquired DesktopStandard Corp in 2006 (full disclosure: BeyondTrust was spun out of that transaction).
+Group Policy Preferences was introduced in Windows Server 2008 after Microsoft acquired DesktopStandard Corp in 2006.

 To configure Group Policy Preferences, simply open a GPO and navigate to Preferences, then expand Control Panel Settings.